-On day 1 of this five day course we begin with grounding ourselves in N=1 time series analysis as it has been employed for decades in econometrics.
+On day 1 of this four day course we begin with grounding ourselves in N=1 time series analysis as it has been employed for decades in econometrics.
 We will cover basic topics such as the ARIMA model, the autocorrelation function, stationarity, unit roots and trends.
 Building on this basis, we will discuss N>1 extensions and dynamics multilevel modeling during day 2, and emphasize the importance of separating within-person dynamics from between-person differences.
 On day 3 we will discuss measurement issues, including some modeling solutions such as models that account for measurement error.
 Additionally, we discuss dynamic network analysis.
 On day 4, we discuss continuous time modeling and changes in dynamics.
-On the final day we have guest speakers highlighting their research in this field, and we will have an open group discussion where all participants are invited to join.

 For this course some knowledge of multilevel analysis and Bayesian statistics is preferable, but not required.
-Also, experience with R and/or Mplus will be useful, but is not mandatory.
+Also, experience with R and/or Mplus is useful, but is not mandatory.

 For an overview of all our summer school courses offered by the Department of Methodology and Statistics please click here.

 A typical course day starts at 9.00 and ends at 17.00 with breaks for coffee, lunch and tea.

 Please note that there are no graded activities included in this course.
 Therefore, we are not able to provide students with a transcript of grades.
 You will obtain a certificate upon completion of this course.

 You can choose between two options for participating in this course, but please note that there is always the possibility that we have to change the course pending COVID19-related developments: